Take a look at five surprising things that even the biggest Arctic Monkeys fan might not know about Alex Turner.

 He has never used social media (and never plans to)

-Since then, Turner has discussed his negative feelings towards social media, and to this day, he has no personal social media profiles.
+Since then, Turner has discussed his negative feelings toward social media, and to this day, he has no personal social media profiles.

 He hates his first #1